WiolettaZajac/WiolettaZajac/README.md

 # 👋 Hi, I'm Wiola

-📊 ###Data Analytics | Business Intelligence | AI
+## 📊 Data Analytics | Business Intelligence | AI

 I'm based in the UK and looking to start my career in data analytics, business intelligence or AI.

-I spent over 10 years at ##Caffè Nero, working my way up from Barista to Coffee Shop Manager.
-During that time, I found I enjoyed working with sales figures, KPIs and reports, which led me to explore data analytics.
-I completed a Level 3 Data Technician Bootcamp to build practical skills in SQL, Python, Power BI, Tableau and Excel.
+Before moving into tech, I spent over 10 years at Caffè Nero, working my way up from Barista to Coffee Shop Manager.
+During that time, I enjoyed working with sales figures, KPIs and business reports, which led me to explore data analytics.
+To make the career change, I completed a Level 3 Data Technician Bootcamp, where I built practical skills in SQL, Python, Power BI, Tableau and Excel.

 ---